quicwg/base-drafts/draft-ietf-quic-qpack.md

 Note:
 : A blocking entry is unrelated to a blocked stream, which is a stream that a decoder cannot decode as a result of references to entries that are not yet available.
-Any encoder that uses the dynamic table has to keep track of blocked entries, whereas blocked streams are optional.
+An encoder that uses the dynamic table has to keep track of blocked entries.

 An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) if doing so would evict a blocking entry.
-In this case, the encoder can send literal representations of header fields.
+An encoder can always send literal representations of header fields when the dynamic table is full (see {{eviction}}).

+#### Avoiding Blocked Insertions

 To ensure that the encoder is not prevented from adding new entries, the encoder can avoid referencing entries that are close to eviction.
 Rather than